damato-design/blog/src/posts/be-afraid-of-dark.md

 So you have a UI which is primarily light colored.
 Perhaps a white background with nearly black text.
 There's a section in this UI that you want to have a stark contrast with the rest of the page.
 In this section, you have some text lockup and a call-to-action button.
 The button has all the same properties that other buttons in the system have, except it's located on this dark background.

 Most folks might have a button prepared specifically for this scenario.
 We might even provide a configuration for when this happens in code. `<Button appearance='ondark'/>`.
-Under the hood, that might reference different tokens which point to specific `ondark` values in the theme (ie., collection of semantic tokens with values assigned).
+Under the hood, that might reference different tokens which point to specific `ondark` values sent to the page.

 ```scss
 button.primary {